mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 On the MDAD playbook, these two variables are specified by default, so you do not need to add them.
 See its [`matrix_servers`](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/group_vars/matrix_servers) for details.

 **Notes**:

 - If you enable UVS for your Matrix homeserver (Synapse), make sure that the Matrix Federation port (usually `8448`) is accessible.
-See [here](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-user-verification-service.md#open-matrix-federation-port) for more information.
+See [this section on the documentation on *matrix-docker-ansible-deploy* playbook](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-user-verification-service.md#open-matrix-federation-port) for more information.
 - See [https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification](https://github.com/matrix-org/prosody-mod-auth-matrix-user-verification) for more details about the authenticaition with Matrix OpenID.

 ### Configure `JVB_ADVERTISE_IPS` for running behind NAT or on a LAN environment (optional)

-When running Jitsi in a LAN environment, or on the public Internet via NAT, the `JVB_ADVERTISE_IPS` enviornment variable should be set.
+When running Jitsi in a LAN environment, or on the public Internet via NAT, the `JVB_ADVERTISE_IPS` environment variable should be set.

 This variable allows to control which IP addresses the JVB will advertise for WebRTC media traffic.
 It is necessary to set it regardless of the use of a reverse proxy, since it's the IP address that will receive the media (audio / video) and not HTTP traffic, hence it's oblivious to the reverse proxy.